GDPR and security in day-to-day work — onboarding for clinic staff

 - Discuss identifiable service users on social media — not even in closed groups for colleagues

 Most of these are probably intuitive.
-But they get broken — typically in a stressful situation — and they are typically what makes the papers when a clinic runs into trouble.
+But they get broken — typically in a stressful moment — and they are what tends to make the papers when a clinic runs into trouble.

 If you are in doubt